cast-org/figuration/docs/content/tables.md

 ## Examples

-Using the most basic table markup, here's how `.table`-based tables look in CFW.
+Using the most basic table markup, here's how `.table`-based tables look in Figuration.

 {% example html %}
 <table class="table">